 If you want bass on the cheap, you might as well stop reading and buy the CA-3602A.
 There are, however, a few problems.
 The look the system isn’t remarkable, mid-range sound reproduction is muddled at times, and build quality what you’d expect from a $40 system.

 Negatives aside, this is the obvious pick for those who want volume on a budget.

-Edifer’s thin and affordable e10 Exclaim provides an alternative to thin-speaker systems from brands like Bose and Harmon Kardon.
-Both professional and customer reviews seem to agree that, despite the e10’s thin profile, sound quality is incredibly robust.
+Edifier’s thin and affordable e10 Exclaim provides an alternative to thin-speaker systems from brands like Bose and Harmon Kardon.
+Both professional and customer reviews seem to agree that, despite the e10’s thin profile, its sound quality is incredibly robust.
 Even bass is present thanks to the 3-inch woofers cleverly hidden in the bottom of each speaker.

 Though capable of excellent sound quality, users who want volume may be unhappy with what these speakers offer.
-They are also, like most thin speakers, very directional – which means volume and clarity drops substantially as the listener moves away from center.
+They are also, like most thin speakers, very directional – which means volume and clarity drops substantially as the listener moves away from its center.

-You’ll have to spend most of your budget to grab the Edifer e10s, which retail for $99 and rarely go on sale.
+You’ll have to spend most of your budget to grab the Edifier e10s, which retail for $99 and rarely go on sale.
 They’re a bargain compared to similar competitors, many of which are priced at $150 and above – but larger systems offer a dedicated subwoofer for less.